philsturgeon/phil.tech/source/2018-05-02-api-evolution-for-rest-http-apis.html.markdown

 Deprecating the whole concept of "matches", a new concept of "riders" can be created.
 This resource would track folks far beyond just being "matched", through the whole lifecycle of the carpool, thanks to a status field containing pending, active, inactive, blocked, etc.

-By creating this a new `/riders` endpoint, this new resource can have a brand new representation.
+By creating the `/riders` endpoint, this resource can have a brand new representation.
 As always, the same database fields can be used internally, the same internal alerting tools are used for letting folks know about matches (v1 app) or new pending riders (v2 app).
 The API can create and update "matches" through this new "riders" interface.
 Clients can then use either one, and the code just figures itself out in the background.
 Over time the refactoring can be done to move the internal logic more towards riders, and your [integration tests / contract tests](https://blog.apisyouwonthate.com/tricking-colleagues-into-writing-documentation-via-contract-testing-206308b47e05) will confirm that things aren't changing on the outside.

 > [@cebe](https://github.com/philsturgeon/philsturgeon.github.io/pull/30#discussion_r185912780) how would the matches endpoint return data where there is more than one driver?
 If the data does not fit the endpoint anymore, it must be broken or fail for such data[?]